import numpy as np

 Multi-layer Perceptron regressor¶

-There are several very popular frameworks for deep learning, like PyTorch, Tensorflow, Keras, etc... it will be difficult and unnecessary to compete with them in terms of flexibility and optimizations speed.
-That's why instead of a full implementation of MLP regressor, we provide a wrapper.
-This wrapper is responsible for preparing of training and testing data in terms of ESCAPE framework and its parameterized objects.
-Prepared training and testing data is provided for further analysis, optimization and prediction to a wrapped regressor instance, which is a python object.
-Below we give an example how to use this wrapper with sklearn.MLPRegressor class.
+There are several very popular frameworks for deep learning, like PyTorch, Tensorflow, Keras, etc. In this example, we'll use PyTorch through the skorch wrapper, which provides a scikit-learn compatible API.
+This wrapper is responsible for preparing training and testing data in terms of the ESCAPE framework and its parameterized objects.
+The prepared training and testing data is provided for further analysis, optimization and prediction to a wrapped regressor instance.

 - fit(X, y) for optimization